Duress Alarm Systems for Hospitals: Architectures Compared

 Network-Independent Cellular systems combine a standalone BLE mesh with a cellular gateway.
 Alerts travel from badge to mesh to a cellular radio that bypasses hospital IT entirely.
 One power outlet per gateway.
 Everything else runs on batteries.

 These differences show up most clearly under stress.
 At one hospital mental health unit, an IT breakdown took the duress alarm offline for seven hours during a software upgrade [1].
 Nurses had no protection for an entire shift.
-The system depended on the hospital's network.
-When the network went down, the alarm went down with it.
+That's what network dependency looks like in practice.

-Hospital violence data backs this up.
 Across acute-care hospitals surveyed, 96% identified the emergency department as a top area for violence [2].
-Behavioral health units, ICUs, and inpatient floors followed close behind.
-OSHA flags corridors, stairwells, parking lots, and elevators as environmental risk factors [3].
+OSHA flags corridors, stairwells, parking lots, and elevators as risk factors [3].
 The highest-risk zones are the ones most likely to have thin wireless coverage.
-The architecture that depends on facility infrastructure fails precisely where incidents happen most.
+An architecture that depends on facility infrastructure fails precisely where incidents happen most.

 See how a network-independent duress alarm architecture works in practice